JohnEarnest/Decker/docs/decker.md

  from mygrid.value
 end
 ```
-If you're ever unsure that you're computing `_hideby` correctly, try converting it into a `_patby` so you can see the rows highlighted in context.
+If you're ever unsure that you're computing `_hideby` correctly, try converting it into a `_bg` so you can see the rows highlighted in context.

 The grid properties dialog displays the contents of the grid's table encoded as JSON or CSV, and allows it to be edited directly.
 In JSON mode, tables will initially be shown as an object containing columns as lists (as given by the Lil `cols` operator), but the dialog also _accepts_ a list of objects or a list of lists (as accepted by the Lil `table` operator).
 In CSV mode, the table will be parsed and displayed based on the table's format string, if any.
 Switching modes will parse the table under the current representation and then re-format in the new representation.